Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

 My current research interests focus on [Explainable Artificial Intelligence (XAI)](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) and [Automated Machine Learning (AutoML)](https://en.wikipedia.org/wiki/Automated_machine_learning) in Healthcare.
 I am also widely interested in the frontiers of machine intelligence, especially advances in computer vision and natural language processing.

 I am always happy to try different milk tea brands and flavors.
-Whether looking for a research collaborator or milk tea partner, do not hesitate to [contact me](<a href="mailto:yuan.han@u.duke.nus.edu">Send me an email</a>).
+Whether looking for a research collaborator or milk tea partner, do not hesitate to <a href="mailto:yuan.han@u.duke.nus.edu">contact me</a>.

 ***News***